Vitanet-tech/Containerizing-a-ML-microservice-API/README.md

 * Create Flask app in Container
 * Run via kubectl

-### Congratuations, you have successfully containerized and deployed a machine learning application using Kubernetes :)
+### Congratuations, We have successfully containerized and deployed a machine learning application using Kubernetes :)